glasgowm148/ergonaut-handbook/Guides/yield.md

 ## Staking

+Staking platforms in the Ergo ecosystem allow users to stake their ERG and other tokens to earn rewards.
+These platforms provide a secure and decentralized way for users to participate in the network's consensus mechanism and earn passive income.

 | Type | Platform / Project | Status | Description | Resources
 |---|---|---|---|---|
 | Staking | [ErgoPad](https://ergonaut.space/en/dApps/ErgoPad) | Live | Staking platform for ERG and other tokens | [YouTube](https://www.youtube.com/@ErgopadOfficial/videos)